-Package 3: Creation of Moot Court (Social Sciences 232) and five new computer labs in Glenn College - completed February 2016 and currently in use.
+Package 3: Creation of Moot Court (Social Sciences 232) and five new computer labs in Glenn College - completed February 2016.

-Package 5: Martin Building Levels 3 and 4 refurbishment - due to commence April 2017 with expected completion in mid-2017.
+Package 5: Martin Building Levels 3 and 4 refurbishment - completed October 2017.

 - innovative, dynamic learning and research environments that support future learning and research requirements and an outstanding student experience

 - research excellence by collocation of staff and students in a single facility